-The City of Toronto has 73 Dog Off-Leash Area's, the largest number of DOLA's in Canada!
+The City of Toronto has 73 Off-Leash Area's, the largest number of OLA's in Canada!
 6 are within Ward 13, Toronto Centre.

 Did You Know?

 - Dogs go missing every day and a licence helps to bring them home.

 - The licence must be renewed yearly and the licence tag must be worn.

 - Automatically become a BluePaw member and receive exclusive offers and discounts on pet-related products and services.

 - The maximum numbers of pets that you can own is six cats and three dogs.

 - You cannot walk more than three dogs at once anywhere in the city (sidewalks, parks) without a commercial dog walker’s permit.